 A lave fountain effect now takes over as the lava bubbles up from the vent with intermittent fire effects.
 As the soundtrack featuring The Grateful Dead’s Mickey Hart and Zakir Hussain (Tabla Drummer Virtuosa) kicks into gear the Fire effects spread across the lake as the show enters its climactic phase.

-As the Drum tempo reaches its peak the Volcano erupts in gigantic fashion before falling quieter, but this is simply a lull before the final eruptions that features a giant fireball reminiscent of refinery Gas Explosion!
+As the Drum tempo reaches its peak the Volcano erupts in gigantic fashion before falling quieter, but this is simply a lull before the final eruptions that feature a giant fireball reminiscent of a refinery Gas Explosion!
 The heat from this is incredible from the sidewalk and elicits many a cry of shock and awe from the spectators.
-The final flurry is the finale and the Volcano returns to a deep sleep, ready to erupt again in 56 minutes time for a fresh audience.
+The final flurry is the finale and the Volcano returns to deep sleep, ready to erupt again in 56 minutes time for a fresh audience.

 It is not difficult to get a great view of the Show.
 The sidewalk directly in front of the Volcano is wide and has viewing points providing clear and unobstructed views of the Volcano Show.
 There is a covered overlook out ide the Mirage Lobby or you can even book a Volcano View Room and watch the Show in Comfort!

-There are Sidewalks all around the Volcano and you can stand and watch the show at any location you like, however some points are better than others.
+There are Sidewalks all around the Volcano and you can stand and watch the show at any location you like, however, some points are better than others.

 We have highlighted orange viewpoints on the map.
-These are great spots that still give unobstructed views and are likely less crowded.
-These you can rock up late and still get a great view.
+These are great spots that still give unobstructed views and are likely less crowded where you can rock up late and still get a great view.
 The lower orange area highlighted on the map is particularly good for photographers or videographers.
 If you are looking to set up a Tripod the Green Zone will just be too busy and you can expect to get the tripod kicked (possibly accidentally!) and your shot ruined!

 The area directly in front of the Lobby is also a VERY popular spot.
 This seems like it should be a green zone, an elevated, clear, unobstructed view of the show!
 The problem is this elevated view is just not quite as effective as having the Cone erupt over your head.
 Seeing into the Fountain takes a little of the magic away, and while it’s a great view it’s just not quite as good as being right in the furnace like the Green Zone below.